Products

 • Some dentists may be dishonest and try to scam you out of your money by charging for unnecessary treatment.

-• It can be difficult to know if a dentist is scamming you because it's hard to determine what dental procedures are necessary.
+• It can be challenging to know if a dentist is scamming you because it’s hard to determine what dental procedures are necessary.

-• Although cavity treatments and dental crowns can be important to your dental health, a bad dentist may use them to charge more money.
+• Although cavity treatments and dental crowns can be essential to your dental health, a dishonest dentist may use them to charge more money.

-• There are various red flags if your dentist is scamming you these include charging for "phantom" treatments, performing non-comprehensive dental exams, etc.
+• There are various red flags if your dentist is scamming you.
+These include charging for “phantom” treatments and performing non-comprehensive dental exams.

 • Getting a second opinion and checking online reviews can help you avoid bad dentists.